cedalo/streamsheets-documentation/docs/_sources/functions/streamsheet/getcycletime.rst.txt

 -----------------------------

 Returns the current cycle time.
-The Cycle Time is an overall setting in a :term:`machine <Stream Machine>` that applies to each Streamsheet in the machine.
+The Cycle Time is an overall setting in an :term:`App <App>` that applies to each Streamsheet within the App.
 It generally defines how long the system pauses between calculation cycles (in ms).

 **Syntax**